Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 • primary and secondary hyperaldosteronism;

-• insufficiency of the aortic valve in the heart;
+• aortic valve insufficiency in the heart;

 • post-traumatic encephalopathy;